blamario/grampa/grammatical-parsers/README.md

    number= takeCharsWhile1 isDigit <?> "number"}
 ~~~

 What on Earth for?
-One good reason is that these parser definitions can then be left-recursive, which is normally a
+One good reason is that these parser definitions can then be left-recursive, which is usually
-death knell for parser libraries.
-There are other benefits like memoization and grammar composability, and the main
+deadly for parser combinator libraries.
+There are other benefits like memoization and grammar composability, and the
-downside is the obligation to declare the grammar record:
+main downside is the obligation to declare the grammar record:

 ~~~ {.haskell}
 data Arithmetic f = Arithmetic{sum     :: f Int,